aneessaheba/Resume-Rating-Tool/README.md

 ## Features

 - Upload resumes in PDF format through a web interface
-- Automatically converts the first page of the PDF into an image
+- Automatically converts the PDF into an image
 - Sends the image to Gemini for analysis
 - Extracts and displays a rating using a circular gauge
 - Lists suggestions to improve the resume’s quality and presentation